 - Bite on gauze with firm pressure for one hour and lay in a semi-reclined position.

 - If you are still bleeding when the gauze is removed, moisten the extra gauze provided, fold in fourths and bite for another hour.
 (The gauze you remove will have blood on it.)

 - Drink plenty of fluids but no alcoholic or carbonated beverages.

-- Eat at soon as possible. maintain a soft diet for 24-48 hours after multiple extractions.
+- Eat as soon as possible.
+Maintain a soft diet for 24-48 hours after multiple extractions.
 If the surgery was only on one side, you can eat a normal diet on the opposite side.

 - Resume normal maximal opening as soon as possible.
 The jaw muscles must be stretched to prevent healing with limited opening ability.

 - Take medications as instructed.
 Discontinue narcotic pain medication as soon as possible.
 Use Advil, Tylenol, etc.

 - Use ice packs if instructed to do so.
 Ten minutes on and ten minutes off for first 24 hours.
 Use moist heat after 24 hours.

 - Brush gently near the surgery site after 24 hours.

 For the first 24 hours do not: